MegapolisPlayer/MuffleSpeech/README.md

 [Creative Commons Attribution 4.0 International License][cc-by].

 # Notes and warnings
 To say that this project is not optimized is an understatment.
 This was slapped together in a few days and is based off an older prototype which was written in under an hour.
 Obviously this is not optimized for maximum performace.
+This is actually one of the reasons i'm publishing this here, it's so that you - the community can improve on this.

 [![CC BY 4.0][cc-by-image]][cc-by]